studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - **Processor:** 4vCPU

 ### System Configuration
-- **IPv6 is disabled** to simplify network analysis and ensure consistent results when investigating SAMR enumeration attacks.
-Disabling IPv6 reduces network complexity and ensures all traffic flows over IPv4, allowing for more focused research on SMB and SAMR protocol behavior without dual-stack complications.
-This configuration is for research purposes only and not recommended for production environments.
+- **IPv6 is disabled** IPv6 is disabled in this lab setup to reduce potential complications arising from dual-stack networking, particularly when analyzing the SAMR and SMB protocols.
+Although IPv6 offers enhanced address space and security features like IPsec, disabling it ensures that all traffic flows over IPv4, which simplifies packet capture and traffic analysis using tools like Wireshark.
+Additionally, disabling IPv6 minimizes potential attack vectors associated with misconfigurations in dual-stack environments.
 The protocols is disabled by following:
 `Get-NetAdapterBinding -ComponentID *6|Disable-NetAdapterBinding`
 `Set-NetIsatapConfiguration -State Disabled`
 `Set-Net6to4Configuration -State Disabled`
 `Set-NetTeredoConfiguration -Type Disabled`
 - **SMBv2/3 encryption is disabled**.
-This allows to perform network traffic analysis.
+Disabling encryption allows the capture and inspection of clear-text traffic, which is essential for studying protocol behavior and potential vulnerabilities without interference from encryption layers.
 The encryption is disabled by following:
 `Set-SmbServerConfiguration -EncryptData $false`
 - **Latest Patches on October 10, 2024.** The result is verified on the systems patched until October 10, 2024.
 - **Data Population**.
 This lab utilizes the BadBlood tool (released on May 18, 2023) to populate synthetic data in Active Directory.